-Due to the decreasing cost of using NGS technologies and the potential impact of large-scale genome-wide epidemiological projects, such as 1000 Genomes Project (Siva, 2008), genomic data are becoming increasingly complex and large.
-Bayesian generative models offer an attractive approach to model the latent structure of genomic data.
-We have presented an application of LPD framework to NGS data, LPD-C, that addresses these challenges in two stages.
+Due to the decreasing cost of using high-throughput technologies and the potential impact of large-scale genome-wide epidemiological and clinical projects, such as ENCODE project

+(Birney et al., 2007) and 1000 Genomes Project (Siva, 2008), genomic data are becoming increasingly complex and large (Stein, 2010).
+Bayesian generative models offer an attractive approach to model the latent structure of genomic data by combining the hierarchy in the sampled population, uncertainty about the underlying model and unknown parameters, and prior experimental knowledge.
+This type of modeling framework naturally facilities extensions that can capture complex data-specific patterns.
+Although many approaches exist for analyzing NGS data using multiple hypothesis testing or using penalized likelihood based approaches, few Bayesian approaches exist for NGS data that model the data generative mechanism, and that acknowledge the biological concept that genes work in groups to perform biological functions.
+To this end, we have presented an application of Latent Process Decomposition (LPD) framework to NGS data, LPD-C, that addresses the aforementioned issues in two stages.
 LPD-C's first stage extends the generative Bayesian model of LPD for modeling microarray data to NGS data.
 Its second stage uses the parameter estimates from first stage to select genes, organized as gene-subsets, that are a small fraction of total number of genes and that belong their respective subsets with high probability.
-To achieve computationally tractable Bayesian inference, we have applied variational inference, and combined the results of variational inference with empirical Bayes hypothesis testing to select genesubsets that control the number of false discoveries at a certain level.
-We have explored LPD-C's application in the context of simulated and real NGS data, and demonstrated that LPD-C's results agree with competing non-Bayesian approaches.
+To achieve computationally tractable Bayesian inference, we have applied variational techniques from machine learning, and combined the results of variational inference with empirical Bayes hypothesis testing to select gene-subsets that control the number of false discoveries at a certain level.
+We have explored LPD-C's application in the context of simulated and real NGS data, and demonstrated that LPD-C discovers genes with known biological significance that competing approaches cannot.
+Furthermore, LPD can be applied to any high-dimensional data by simply modifying the distributional assumptions.